alanoursland/mesa_gaussian/notes/support_mmg.md

 **Interpretation**: The paper observes that features with opposite-sign weights can coexist stably on the same neuron — a "benign collision."
 This is consistent with mesa-like behavior where opposite directions don't interfere because ReLU clips negative contributions.

-However, this is about polysemanticity arising from training dynamics, not about networks deliberately learning mirror pairs for functional reasons.
+However, this is about polysemanticity arising from training dynamics, not about networks deliberately learning antipodal pairs for functional reasons.

 ---